AdobeDocs/campaign.en/help/v8/send/email-parameters.md

 >
 >For more on defining the email content, see [this section](xxx).

-## Generate mirror page {#generating-mirror-page}

-The mirror page is an HTML page accessible online via a web browser.
-Its content is identical to the email.
-It can be useful if your recipients are experiencing rendering issues or broken images when trying to view your email in their inbox.

-Learn how to insert a link to the mirror page in [this section](mirror-page.md).

 ## Set character encoding {#character-encoding}

 In the **[!UICONTROL SMTP]** tab of the delivery parameters, the **[!UICONTROL Character encoding]** section allows you to set a specific encoding.